prbnbaral/prbnbaral.github.io/_pictures/01_7mile.md

 <div style='text-align: justify'>

 I used to drive at least once a year through this fascinating overseas highway while in Miami.
 It connects Miami to Key west, the southernmost point in the US (~100 miles to Cuba).
-Typically, spring (Nov-Mar) used to be the most favorable time of the year with mild weather, otherwise too humid.
+Typically, spring (Nov-Mar) used to be the most favorable time of the year with mild weather, otherwise too hot and humid.